obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 - `2022-01-01 2023-02-01`

-{: .warning }
+> [!warning]
 Prior to Tasks 2.0.0, the second date in absolute date ranges was ignored.
-See the tables in the [Appendix below]({{ site.baseurl }}{% link queries/filters.md %}#appendix-tasks-200-improvements-to-date-filters) to understand the changes in results, and whether you need to update any of your searches.
+See the tables in the [[Filters#appendix-tasks-200-improvements-to-date-filters|Appendix below]] to understand the changes in results, and whether you need to update any of your searches.

 ### Relative date ranges